omerrz1/biaty_ios/README.md

 ## youtube link to see the app https://youtu.be/2MiP_2mbvXg
 - this app is fully done and ready for production
-- the app was not released due to war outbreake in sudan and marketing issues
+- the app was not released due to war outbreake in sudan
+- war in sudan made everyone leave their houses and over 7 million people are now homless or displaced
+- app will be relaesed as soon asthe war is over
+- backend is live and you can call the following apis :
+    - "https://www.baity.uk/owners/create/" to create an account
+        - required data {username:your name , phone:your phone, email: your email, password:password}
+    - "https://www.baity.uk/house/" to get list of houses fromthe database

+    10+ more api endpoints to manage security authentication and CRUD operations for users and the houses

 ## run the app localy
 ## you need to install node.js and expo